lylet-AC/blockbuster/README.md

 Or, if you are a windows user and python3 is not a recognized bash command, try using:

 `py -3 blockbuser.py`

+## The Settings File

+BlockBuster is a game that must be configured by editing the `settings.py` file located in the `src` directory.
+Primarily the user will need to edit the `LEVEL` parameter.
+This parameter is the image file that is converted into the level that the user plays.
+BlockBuster searches for this image in the `input` directory, also located in the `src` directory.

+Some other notable settings can adjust the default height and width of the paddle with `PADDLE_HEIGHT` and `PADDLE_WIDTH` respectively.
+We can also edit the amount of lives the player starts with by adjusting the `BALLS` parameter.
+Furthermore we can adjust speed and size of the ball with `BALL_SPEED` and `BALL_SIZE`.
+We can also adjust the width and height of the window with the `WIDTH` and `HEIGHT`.

+All of the values must be integer values and are measured in pixels, or if the variable is related to speed it is measured in pixels per frame.